Non-Interactive Mode

 Important Notes

-- If there is a problem with your input configuration, the code will automatically enter interactive mode
+- If your input configuration contains an error, the code will automatically switch to interactive mode.

-- If you don’t provide an input file, the code will default to interactive mode
+- If no input file is provided, the code will also default to interactive mode.

-- Make sure to uncomment only the parameters relevant to your chosen configuration
+- Make sure to uncomment only the parameters relevant to your selected configuration.

 For additional support, please consult the GitHub Issues Page or contact the development team.